DominikSpeidel/DominikSpeidel/README.md

-### Hi there 👋
+### Hi there 👋, I'am Dominik

 - 🔭 I’m currently partizipating in the Neue Fische Web Dev Bootcamp
-- 🌱 I’m currently learning how to design a Readme File on Github
+- 🌱 I’m currently learning how to design a Readme Files on Github
+- 👯 I’m looking to collaborate on learning how to code and learning greek

 <!--